Herman José: Later career

-In 2000, Herman José moved from RTP to the private channel SIC, for a reported 1.5 million euros a year, to host a late-night show called HermanSic.
+In 2000, Herman José moved from RTP to the private channel SIC, for a reported €1.5 million a year, to host a late-night show called HermanSic.
 Its sexual innuendo and X-rated acts resulted in low ratings.
 An attempt to go family-friendly in 2006 was also a failure.
 In 2007 he presented a new sketch show called Hora H ("The Eleventh Hour"), and in 2008 he began a new game show called Chamar a Música, which was a success.
 Then, in September, he began a new series of Wheel of Fortune, once again on SIC.
 From July to September 2009 he presented Nasci p'ra Cantar ("Born to Sing"), this time on TVI.

 In 2009, he received the Top Choice Award for Top International Television Personality of Portugal.

 After hosting late-night talk shows on the Portuguese television network RTP1, from 2010 to 2013, and the afternoon talk show Há Tarde (translating literally as "There is afternoon", but serving also as a pun on à tarde, or "in the afternoon"), alongside Vanessa Oliveira, Herman returned to comedy, premiering the sitcom Nelo e Idália on RTP1 in October 2015.

 In 2018, he played the character David Attenburger (a pun on David Attenborough) in two filmed skits during the intervals of the semi-finals of the Eurovision Song Contest held in Lisbon.
 As Attenburger, he parodied Portugal and its habits in the style of Attenborough's TV series Planet Earth, titled Planet Portugal.